jgomo3/jgomo3.github.io/content/md/posts/2024-10-14-thinking-in-agile.md

 support this quality.

 This, I believe, is the essence of "Agility" in broader terms.
-Something is agile if it can responds swiftly to new information, even by adaptation itself.
+Something is agile if it can respond swiftly to new information, even by adapting itself.

 However, I suspect that the principles outlined in the Manifesto work best for a particular subset of "systems".
 As some of the original